-- ~>90% of Bitcoin network mining power is under the control of 5 mining pools! - Thus, 51% attack is way easier to be performed now, all what it needs is subset of those managers to collude with each other. - What prevents them? - Source: https://blockchain.info/pools
+- ~>90% of Bitcoin network mining power is under the control of 5 mining pools! - Thus, 51% attack is way easier to be performed now-the pool managers can collude with each other. - What prevents them? - Source: https://blockchain.info/pools